adamnaamani/datatable/README.md

 ## Component Adaptation

 The Datatable component is modular as is, since it pulls in data from Vuex and Firebase.
-I would add more custom functionality with regards to selecting columns, modifying rows, and having more CRUD functionality, however that was beyond the scope of the requirements.
+I would add more custom functionality in regards to selecting columns, modifying rows, pagination, CRUD options, etc., however that was beyond the scope of the requirements.

 ## Favorite CSS property